-In Optimizely, you can create reusable templates called pages that tell Optimizely where and when to deliver experiments, personalized experiences, and recommendations on your site.
-For example: A page might tell Optimizely to run an experiment on your homepage (where), immediately on initial page load (when).
+In Optimizely Experimentation, you can create reusable templates called pages that tell Optimizely Experimentation where and when to deliver experiments, personalized experiences, and recommendations on your site.
+For example, a page might tell Optimizely Experimentation to run an experiment on your homepage (where), immediately on initial page load (when).

-Pages are reusable and save you time.
-Use them to build templates for common URL targeting patterns and activation modes for key parts of your site.
-Once you've created them, you can quickly add them to any future experiment or campaign and make adjustments as needed.
+Pages are reusable and save you time – Use them to build templates for common URL targeting patterns and activation modes for key parts of your site.
+Once you create them, you can quickly add them to any future experiment or campaign and make adjustments as needed.

-You can set up pages in advance or in real time.
-Build out pages that target the most important parts of your site when you set up Optimizely.
+You can set up pages in advance or in real time – Build out pages that target the most important parts of your site when you set up Optimizely Experimentation.
 Then, add more as you go when creating experiments or personalization campaigns.

-Create a new page in Optimizely, and read on for how pages work in Optimizely and how you might use them.
+Create a new page in Optimizely Web Experimentation, and read on for how pages work in Optimizely Experimentation and how you might use them.

 Anatomy of a page

-Pages are building blocks for experiments in Optimizely.
-A page tells Optimizely where to run an experiment on your site and when to activate it.
+Pages are building blocks for experiments in Optimizely Experimentation.
+A page tells Optimizely Experimentation where to run an experiment on your site and when to activate it.